-“The unemployment rate is at a 50-year low, the country has seen eight years of job growth and the market is a job seeker’s dream.
-So, why is it so challenging to find a job?”
+Job seekers often hear “The unemployment rate is at a 50-year low, the country has seen eight years of job growth and the market is a job seeker’s dream.”
+So then, why is it so challenging to find a job?

 Whatever the reason, don’t despair!
 And take some comfort in knowing that you’re not alone.

 Barriers to Entry

 Part of the difficulty is that you’re facing more competition.
 Thanks to technology, recruiters can now cast a wider net than ever before to find candidates with the right skill set.
 What’s more, there are more people in the market.
 Why?
 Because a job seeker’s market entices more workers to re-enter it to look for a better option.
 A report was published in 2017 by nonprofit Mental Health America and the FAAS Foundation.
 It found that of 17,000 U.S. workers surveyed across 19 industries, 71% were “thinking about, or actively looking for new job opportunities.”